 The occupation of Japan that followed its surrender required an immediate re-humanization of the Japanese people.
 Rather than celebrating the success of air raids, postwar maps removed "even the barest trace of destruction" — something of a "cartographic whitewash," Fedman and Karacas write.
 This general map of Japan's main Honshu island, included the the Army's "Guide to Japan," exchanges depictions of urban wastelands for what Fedman and Karacas call "a delicate, feminine landscape."
 (Source: "Guide to Japan," U.S. Army, September 1945)

 Eric Jaffe is CityLab’s New York bureau chief.
-He writes about transportation as well as behavior, crime, and history, and has a general interest in the science of city life.
+He writes about transportation, behavior, and history, and has a general interest in the science of city life.
 He's the author of A Curious Madness (2014) and The King's Best Highway (2010), and lives in New York.